-Mitigation strategy Description 4.
-Follow an alternative detection and repair program, such as a comprehensive monitoring program Research programs are testing both surveys and continuous monitoring as alternatives to existing detection and repair methods.
+Mitigation strategy Description 5.
+Follow an alternative detection and repair program, such as a comprehensive monitoring program Research programs are testing both aerial surveys and continuous monitoring as alternatives to existing detection and repair methods.
 Some of these alternatives are called 'comprehensive monitoring programs'.
+Open-source software such as FEAST17 and LDAR-Sim18 can simulate various alternative programs side by side to determine if they will result in similar reductions in emissions from fugitive leaks.
 One such research program, based at Colorado State University, is a 'Pathway to Equivalency' initiative, which includes a wide-ranging set of stakeholders and research teams in the USA and Canada (Fox et al, 2019).
-The initiative involves: • testing potential solutions in field laboratories; • modeling mitigation strategies using simulation tools; • trials to test potential solution in field conditions; and working with stakeholders to encourage them to accept qualifying alternative detection and repair programs.
-5. Replace components that persistently leak This step can be done at the design stage by reducing the number of components and connections, or replacing components that commonly leak.
+The initiative involves: testing potential solutions in field laboratories; modeling mitigation strategies using simulation tools; trials to test potential solutions in field conditions; and working with stakeholders to encourage them to accept qualifying alternative detection and repair programs.
+6. Address components that persistently leak Monitoring and repair records should be reviewed and components that persistently leak should be serviced more frequently or replaced.
+If a specific type or make of component is found to persistently leak, replace the component with better performing equipment or, where feasible, remove it from the process entirely.
+This step can also be done at the design stage by reducing the number of components and connections or replacing/removing components that commonly leak.